Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with

 In recent years, there have been interesting connections between loop models and monitored circuits of Majorana and free fermion models \citep{PhysRevResearch.2.023288, PhysRevX.13.041028, PhysRevB.107.064303,PhysRevX.13.041045,PhysRevLett.133.070401,klocke2024entanglementdynamicsmonitoredkitaev}.
 The entanglement transitions therein are related to transitions of classical statistical models.
-In this work, we attempt to connect the realms of loop models with crossings \citep{PhysRevB.87.184204, PhysRevLett.90.090601} with a spin-1/2 circuit containing measurements and unitary $R$ matrix gates, and take a step further to explore the effect of distinguishing different crossings, which is not encoded in the classical model and may contain novel phenomena resulting from topological effects.
+In this work, we attempt to connect the realms of completely packed loop with crossings (CPLC) \citep{PhysRevB.87.184204, PhysRevLett.90.090601} with a spin-1/2 circuit, and take a step further to explore the effect of distinguishing different crossings, which is not encoded in the classical model and may contain novel phenomena resulting from topological effects.